cao7113/cao7113/README.md

 * 🌱 草色青青 share up here with our funny world and self-site [shareup.me](https://shareup.me)
 * 🔭 I’m free and looking next job recently， maybe meet you someday 😄
 * 🤔 I’m a plain man, a friend father and not bad husband
-* 💬 Ask me about golang, ruby and blockchain ...
+* 💬 Ask me about golang, ruby, elixir and blockchain ...
 * 📫 Reach me at [Twitter cao7113](https://twitter.com/cao7113)

 <!--